intel-analytics/ipex-llm/README.md

 With _DLlib_, you can write distributed deep learning applications as standard (**Scala** or **Python**) Spark programs, using the same *Spark DataFrame* and *ML Pipeline* APIs.

-<details><summary>Show DLlib example</summary>
+<details><summary>Show DLlib Scala example</summary>
 <br/>

-You can build distributed deep learning applications for Spark using *DLlib* in 3 simple steps:
+You can build distributed deep learning applications for Spark using *DLlib* Scala APIs in 3 simple steps:

 ```scala
 // 1.
 Call `initNNContext` at the beginning of the code: